 Scientists have long traveled to Earth’s ends to conduct their studies.
 Mountaintops are a classic example of a harsh environment that serves as an ideal setting for experiments ranging from the physiological to the astronomical.

-When the Jungfraujoch station in the Bernese Alps opened in 1912, it became the highest railway stop in all of Europe.
+When the Jungfraujoch station in Switzerland’s Bernese Alps opened in 1912, it became the highest railway stop in all of Europe.
 It also opened the door for eager scientists awaiting easy access to a high altitude site to do their work.

 The Sphinx Observatory, completed in 1937, is a result of this influx of research.
 Perched on a shockingly steep precipice at the so-called “Top of Europe,” the observatory is the highest-altitude construction in the entire continent.